-- All the main characters from The Last Lovecraft qualify, but top marks must go to Paul, who leads the bad-guys away to save the two remaining heroes, gets knocked out, backflips out of a window and then runs across the desert with two broken arms, before asking for some dynamite be shoved down his pants so he doesn't feel left out.
+- All the main characters from The Last Lovecraft: Relic of Cthulhu qualify, but top marks must go to Paul, who leads the bad guys away to save the two remaining heroes, gets knocked out, backflips out a window, and then runs across the desert with two broken arms, before asking for some dynamite be shoved down his pants so he doesn't feel left out.

-- In Broken Arrow Terry attacks one of Deakins's henchmen who she assumes is just a computer nerd, but finds out the hard way that he's a former Navy Seal.
+- In Broken Arrow (1996) Terry attacks one of Deakins's henchmen who she assumes is just a computer nerd, but finds out the hard way that he's a former Navy SEAL.
 Not enough is revealed about him to put him firmly in either this or the Badass Bookworm camp.

 - Neal Stephenson is fond of these: